Suzanne Shaw: Presenting

 Shaw presented a live gameshow Bingolotto on Virgin 1 and Challenge every Friday night.

 Pantomime

-Shaw took the title role of Cinderella, at the Bristol Hippodrome for the 2013 Christmas period.
+Shaw performed the title role of Cinderella, at the Bristol Hippodrome for the 2013 Christmas period.
 In the 2021 Christmas period Shaw played Belle in Beauty and the Beast at Chesterfield's Pomegranate Theatre.

 Notable roles and appearances

 Dancing on Ice

 In 2008, Shaw won series 3 of the popular ITV show Dancing on Ice, performing technical footwork and solo skating skills as well as many lifts and tricks with her partner Matt Evers, the "Headbanger" being her most best-known of the series (recreated with the twister in her final performance).
 Bonnie Langford was the first celebrity to perform the 'Headbanger' move in series 1, albeit from a lying position.
 Shaw is the only celebrity ever to do the Headbanger from a standing takeoff position, which is more difficult and more dangerous.
 Shaw also remains the only female celebrity to do the twister in the headbanger, the splits lift, the ballet lift, the walk over, a 3 jump, the famous Torvill and Dean overhead flip and cartwheel and a full death spiral amongst other moves.

 On 1 March 2008, it was confirmed that she had chipped a bone in her ankle during training and there were doubts as to whether she would be able to continue in the competition.
 Having previously received a gash to the head and a broken rib, this did not deter her, and she vowed to carry on for her dance partner and the people who had voted for her.
 On 2 March, she skated with her ankle strapped and finished second from bottom on the leader board with a total of 24; however, the public saved her from the skate-off.